Jonny Greenwood: Influences

-Greenwood has cited influences from genres including jazz, classical, rock, reggae, hip-hop, and electronic music.
-His jazz favourites include Lee Morgan, Alice Coltrane and Miles Davis.
-Along with the other members of Radiohead, he admires Scott Walker and the Krautrock band Can.
-Greenwood said the guitarist that had most influenced him was John McGeoch of Magazine, and that Magazine's songwriting "informs so much of what [Radiohead] do".
+Greenwood admires the alternative rock bands Pavement, the Pixies and Sonic Youth.
+He said the guitarist that had most influenced him was John McGeoch of Magazine, whose songwriting "informs so much of what [Radiohead] do".
 He declined an offer to fill in for McGeoch, who died in 2004, during Magazine's 2009 reunion tour.
 According to the Radiohead collaborator Adam Buxton, Jonny was "overwhelmed" and too shy to accept the role.

 Greenwood first heard Olivier Messiaen's Turangalîla Symphony at the age of 15 and became "round-the-bend-obsessed with it".
-Messiaen was Greenwood's "first connection" to classical music, and remains an influence; he said: "He was still alive when I was 15, and for whatever reason I felt I could equate him with my other favourite bands – there was no big posthumous reputation to put me off.
+Messiaen was Greenwood's "first connection" to classical music, and remains an influence; he said: "He was still alive when I was 15, and for whatever reason I felt I could equate him with my other favourite bands—there was no big posthumous reputation to put me off.
 So I'm still very fond of writing things in the same modes of limited transposition that he used."

 Greenwood is an admirer of the Polish composer Krzysztof Penderecki, and cited a concert of Penderecki's music in the early 90s as a "conversion experience".
-He is also a fan of the composers György Ligeti, Henri Dutilleux, and Steve Reich.
+He is also a fan of the composers György Ligeti, Henri Dutilleux and Steve Reich.
 He has performed Reich's 1987 guitar composition Electric Counterpoint and recorded a version for Reich's 2014 album Radio Rewrite.
+He cited Reich as an influence on the phasing guitars of the Radiohead songs "Let Down" and "Weird Fishes / Arpeggi".
+Greenwood cited the jazz musician Alice Coltrane as an influence.

+Greenwood was exposed to Middle Eastern music through his wife's family.
+He said he particularly admired the textures and complexity of the rhythms in songs such as those by Abdel Halim Hafez, which he tried to emulate.
+He also said he enjoyed their rhythmic ambiguity, when it is difficult to tell where the first beat in a bar is.

 Personal life

 Greenwood is married to the Israeli visual artist Sharona Katan, whom he met in 1993 when Radiohead performed in Israel.
-Her work (credited as Shin Katan) appears on the covers of Junun and Greenwood's soundtracks for Bodysong, There Will Be Blood, Norwegian Wood, The Master, Inherent Vice, and Phantom Thread.
-Their first son was born in 2002; Radiohead's 2003 album Hail to the Thief was dedicated to him.
-Their daughter was born in 2005, and a second son was born in February 2008.
+Her work, credited as Shin Katan, appears on the covers of Junun and several of Greenwood's soundtracks.
 Katan said she considers their family Jewish: "Our kids are raised as Jews, we have a mezuzah in our house, we sometimes have Shabbos dinners, we celebrate Jewish holidays.
-The kids don’t eat pork.
+The kids don't eat pork.
 It's important to me to keep this stuff."

-In February 2021, Greenwood appeared on the BBC Radio 4 program Saturday Live, where his selected "Inheritance Tracks" were "Sweetheart Contract" by Magazine and "Brotherhood of Man" by Oscar Peterson and Clark Terry.
-Greenwood is red-green colour blind.
+Greenwood's nephew served in the Israel Defence Forces and was killed in the ongoing Gaza war.

+Greenwood and his family live in Oxford and Marche, Italy.
+In April 2023, he began selling olive oil produced on his farm in Italy from Radiohead's online shop.